-Trees are often the last thing we include in our garden planning or design, but they should be the first.
+Trees and shrubs are often the last thing we include in our garden planning or design, but they should be the first.

-The landscaper may design and plant trees, but it is left to us to care for them, prune them and water them.
+A landscaper may design and plant trees or shrubs, but we are the ones who must care for, prune and water them.

-Use a tree like this one ( RUBY FALLS REDBUD) to stop the eye from seeing the garden all at once.
-It also gives the impression of garden rooms.
+Use a tree like a RUBY FALLS REDBUD to stop the eye and give the impression of garden rooms.

 The great French Marshal, Lyautey asked his gardener to plant a tree for him.
 When the gardener said the tree would never mature for at least 100 years, the Marshal told him to hurry and plant it.

-They say we should plant a tree under which we will never sit - a tall order requiring more than a little patience.
+So, plant a tree under which you will never sit - a tall order requiring more than a little patience.

 DID YOU KNOW?

-The US forest service did some research and determined the annual value for a tree in the 1980’s (including its initial cost) was about $275.00 but over the life of that same tree, that value would be equal to about $58,000.
+The US forest service determined the annual value for a tree in the 1980’s (including its initial cost) was about $275.00 but over the life of that same tree, that value would be equal to about $58,000.
 In 2013, that would have translated to almost $125,000.
 Who knew?

 For every ton of wood that grows in that tree, a ton and a half of CO2 is sucked out of the air and more than a ton of oxygen put back in.
 In 50 years, that oxygen would be worth more than $30,000 and that same tree could recycle over $35,000 of water, cleaning up over $60,000 worth of air pollution.
 That is incredible.